5 min read

 Distribution ERP Software for Wholesale and Distribution Companies

-Inventory, purchasing, sales, and finance often operate in separate systems.
-Over time, it becomes harder to see how supplier changes affect profitability, how much working capital is tied up in stock, or whether sales commitments reflect real availability.
+Over time, it becomes harder to see how supplier price changes affect profitability, how much cash is tied up sitting on shelves, or whether sales commitments actually match what is available.

 What Is Distribution ERP Software?

-Distribution ERP software is designed for businesses that buy, store, and ship physical products.
+Distribution ERP software is built for businesses that buy, store, and ship physical products.

-It brings together financials, inventory, purchasing, order fulfillment, and warehouse activity into a single platform.
-Instead of information living in separate tools and spreadsheets, everything flows through one system.
+It brings together financials, inventory, purchasing, order fulfillment, and warehouse activity into one system.
+Instead of information living in separate tools and spreadsheets, everything works from the same source of information.

 Why Distributors Move to ERP